 Forrest General Hospital recognized by the Mississippi Organ Recovery Agency

-HATTIESBURG, MS – (July 27, 2016) The Mississippi Organ Recovery Agency (MORA) served as host for the 3rd Annual Spero Awards on Thursday, July 21, 2016 at the Old Capitol Inn in downtown Jackson.
-The awards ceremony recognized hospital partners, medical professionals, corporate partners and donor ambassadors who work tirelessly in conjunction with MORA to promote organ, eye and tissue donation to ultimately save and heal lives.
+HATTIESBURG, MS – (July 18, 2017) The Mississippi Organ Recovery Agency (MORA) recognized Forrest General Hospital at the 4th Annual Spero Awards on Thursday, July 13, 2017 at the Hilton Jackson.
+The hospital was honored as one of the hospital partners working with MORA to save lives and promote organ, eye and tissue donation.

 Mississippi Organ Recovery Agency